jverbosky/tic_tac_toe_ai_n/README.md

-## Tic Tac Toe N ##
+## Tic Tac Toe N AI ##

 A web app developed using Ruby, Sinatra, HTML, CSS and JavaScript.

 Highlights include:

 1. A mobile device friendly UI.
-2. Support for human versus human on board sizes from 3x3 up to 12x12.
+2. Support for human versus human on board sizes from 3x3 up to 10x10.
 3. Player move validation.
 4. Cumulative scoring for multiple games.